mongodb-developer/golang-quickstart/deleting/deleting-documents-in-a-mongodb-collection-with-go.md

 fmt.Printf("DeleteMany removed %v document(s)\n", result.DeletedCount)
 ```

 In the above example, pretty much everything is the same.
 The exception is that we're using a different collection and we're using the `DeleteMany` function.
-In this example, any document that has a field `duration` that equals `25`, they will be deleted.
+In this example, any document that has a field `duration` that equals `25` will be deleted.

 In both the `DeleteOne` and `DeleteMany` examples both range and equality filters can be used.
 More information on the available operators can be found in the [documentation](https://docs.mongodb.com/manual/reference/operator/query/).